jhkim040/mog/README.md

     * Enter an email, a password, a nickname, a message(optional)
     * An entered email has to be a real email, since the email can be used for finding the password of your account.
   * *Log in with an account*
+    * For security, every password is saved with being encrpyted by HMAC SHA 256.
+    * If sign-up process is done, every single user is issued own access token.
+    * When you get logged-in, your access token is saved in the local-storage of your browser.
+    * The token is used to access your account.
   * *Finding a password with a registered email*
     * A temporary random password will be sent to your email.
   * *Change your account-information*